Userfront core JS library

 #Setup

-The core library must always be initialized with an account or tenant ID using the init() method.
+The core library must always be initialized with a workspace or tenant ID using the init() method.

 #init (tenantId, options)